christopherreed/ue4-cpptools/README.md

 This extension is intended to supply some tools to make it easier to use VSCode as your IDE to edit C++ code for an Unreal Engine 4 project.
 Currently you can use it to generate a [CppTools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) IntelliSense configuration for your UE4 project.
 You can also build your project.
 This extension can open your project in the Unreal Editor and run uncooked builds of your project.
 There is also a command to search the Unreal Engine 4 online documenation.

-Most commands are run in a integrated terminal [shell](https://code.visualstudio.com/docs/editor/integrated-terminal#_configuration) so that the raw output is available.
-You can configure the [environment](https://code.visualstudio.com/updates/v1_15#_configure-environment-of-terminal-sessions) commands are run in.

 This extension should work on Windows, Linux, and Mac (untested).

 Install